pattern-buildings/website/_data/projects/olela.md

   - key: Size
     value: 20 sqm
 ---
 Olela is a concept building based on M6 module with a cathedral ceiling.
-The first Olela is situated at the foothill of Suur Munamägi and will be open for visits in spring 2022.
+The first Olela is situated at the foothill of Suur Munamägi and was opened for visits in spring 2022.

 ![M6 microhome](https://res.cloudinary.com/patternbuildings/image/upload/v1637485483/projects/Olela/Olela1-4_tu1ylt.jpg)